ishanpranav/finc-7-corporate-finance/src/problem-set-2.md

 ## Question 4

-> You have \$1M dollars.
+> You have \$1M.
 There are two projects.
-Each requires an upfront
+Each requires an upfront investment of
-> investment of \$1M, then generates positive cash flows every year after that.
+> \$1M, then generates positive cash flows every year after that.
+Project A has
-> Project A has an NPV of \$5M, an IRR of 10\%.
-Project B has an NPV of \$3M, an
+> an NPV of \$5M, an IRR of 10\%.
+Project B has an NPV of \$3M, an IRR of 15\%.
-> IRR of 15\%.
-Which project should get funding?
+> Which project should get funding?
 Explain why.
-If your answer
+If your answer depends on
-> depends on specific assumptions, state your assumptions.
+> specific assumptions, state your assumptions.

 Assume we can raise additional capital.
 We will invest in both Project A and Project B because both projects have positive NPV.
 This means that, even